cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 1.md

 2^x - x^2 = 10
 $$

+---

 3. Write pseudocode for a function that finds the smallest number in a non-empty, unsorted array of integers.

+> [!tip]- Hint!
+>
-Hint: What kind of search algorithm can be used on an unsorted list of data?
+> What kind of search algorithm can be used on an unsorted list of data?

+---

 4. Write pseudocode for a function that takes an integer as an argument and returns true if it is a power of two and false otherwise.